GabrielM33/open-source-visionos-course/README.md

 Explore this curated list of free courses and content from reputable sources to learn the fundamentals of VisionOS development and prepare for this emerging industry.

-While you can skip stages based on your current knowledge, starting from the beginning is highly recommended.
+Feel free to skip stages based on your current knowledge.
 # Stage 1: iOS Development
 ## Swift Programming
 Courses | Creator | Duration | Type | Prerequisites